-If more than 95% purification is needed to achieve an acceptable aquatic risk, the applicant can submit an adequate risk assessment with refinements of substance properties (e.g., realistic degradation or sorption in recirculation systems) and management properties (e.g., waiting periods, recycling of filter rinse water) using GEM that in combination with 95% reduction results in an acceptable risk for aquatic organisms.
+If more than 95% purification is needed to achieve an acceptable aquatic risk, the applicant can submit an adequate risk assessment with refinements of substance properties (e.g., realistic degradation or sorption in recirculation systems) and management properties (e.g., waiting periods, recycling of filter rinse water, which should be based on quantitative effects of such management options) using GEM to demonstrate that in combination with 95% reduction this results in an acceptable risk for aquatic organisms.

-If more than 95% purification is still required after substance or parameter refinement Ctgb will judge on a case by case basis whether a more restricted use can be granted.
+If more than 95% purification is still required after substance parameter or management refinement Ctgb will judge on a case by case basis whether a more restricted use can be granted.

-For further guidance on the use of the model refer to the GEM manual.
+For further guidance on the use of the model refer to the GEM manual and further information on the Ctgb website.